-During the year 6 members of Council received payments totalling of £4,434 (2022: £5,030 for 7 Council members) for providing professional examination, accreditation and assessment services.
-In addition, payments totalling £1,389 (2022: £1,354) were paid to the spouse of a member of the senior management team for providing professional examination services.
+During the year 8 members of Council received payments totalling of £6,381 (2023: £4,434 for 6 Council members) for providing professional examination, accreditation and assessment services.
+In addition, in 2023 payments totalling £1,389 (2024: nil) were paid to the spouse of a member of the senior management team for providing professional examination services.
 The payments were on the same basis as that made to others providing the same services.

-The spouse of a member of the senior management team was deputy editor of the BJBS and received a payment of £600 (2022: £600).
+In 2023, the spouse of a member of the senior management team was deputy editor of the BJBS and received a payment of £600 (2024: nil).
 The payment was made on the same basis as that made to others providing the same services.

 Two members of the senior management team were also trustees of the Science Council.
-During the year the Institute incurred costs of £97,020 (2022: £101,298) from the Science Council.
+During the year the Institute incurred costs of £95,928 (2023: £97,020) from the Science Council.
 The costs related to membership and registration services.

 A member of the senior management team is also a director of the International Federation of Biomedical Laboratory Science (IFBLS).
 The cost of travel, accommodation and out of pocket expenses related to this role is met by IFBLS.
-The cost of the IFBLS subscription paid by the Institute for the year was £7,413 (2022: £7,631).
+The cost of the IFBLS subscription paid by the Institute for the year was £7,488 (2023: £7,413).